-White bread, like vanilla, is one of those foods that's become a metaphor for blandness.
+White bread, like vanilla, is one of those foods that have become a metaphor for blandness.
 But it wasn't always that way.

-Aaron Bobrow-Strain, professor of food politics at Whitman College, tells Weekend Edition's Rachel Martin that white bread was a deeply contentious food — ever since the early 1900s' ideas of "racial purity" up to the cultural revolution of the 1960s.
+Aaron Bobrow-Strain, professor of food politics at Whitman College, tells Weekend Edition's Rachel Martin that white bread was a deeply contentious food — from the early 1900s ideas of "racial purity" up to the countercultural revolution of the 1960s.
 He documents that cultural legacy in his new book, White Bread: A Social History of the Store-Bought Loaf.

 But food purity ideals bled into the social realm in the form of what Bobrow-Strain calls "healthism" — the idea that "perfect bodily health was an outward manifestation of inward genetic fitness."